uhah229/initial-configuration/README.md

 	sudo dkms add ./rtl8192eu-linux-driver
 	sudo dkms install rtl8192eu/1.0

-If you do not have an internet connection, [driver link](https://github.com/Mange/rtl8192eu-linux-driver/archive/master.zip) download and extract.
+If you do not have an internet connection, [download](https://github.com/Mange/rtl8192eu-linux-driver/archive/master.zip) and extract.
 Then run

 	cd Desktop
 	sudo dkms add ./rtl8192eu-linux-driver